mlehotay/ier/IER/IER-FAQ.md

 then what happens to it matters morally.

-IER grounds ethical concern in this fact:
+IER grounds moral concern in this fact:

 > **Wherever experience exists — or plausibly might exist — there is moral risk.**